frctl/fractal/README.md

 # Fractal

-Fractal provides a programmatic API for parsing and querying filesystem-based component libraries.
+Fractal is a tool for parsing and querying filesystem-based component libraries.

 It features a plugin-based engine to provide simple but powerful customisation and can be used to help you build, document and maintain component-library based projects from initial conception right through to production.